winniffy/winniffy/README.md

 - 👋 Hi, I’m @winniffy
 - 👀 I’m interested in frontend development.
-- 🌱 I’m currently learning css.
+- 🌱 I’m currently learning html & css.
-- 💞️ I’m looking to collaborate on any kind of project.
+- 💞️ I’m looking to collaborate on any frontend project that would help me learn on the job.
 - 📫 How to reach me winniffy@gmail.com

 <!---